caner-cetin/syl-dj/README.md

   - [ ] Password protection for upload methods in both HTTP route and FTP server
     - [X] FTP
     - [ ] HTTP
+  - [X] Optimized memory usage, can process 10 GB tar dump files with 2GB heap space, can do further optimizations and reduce the heap space to 1GB.
+Not the first and most priority right now.
 - [ ] Upload [MusicBrainz](https://wiki.musicbrainz.org/Main_Page) data dumps to system.
   - [x] Release Info (id, gid, name, language ID)s
 - [x] Remote debug and VisualVM support